 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

-Discover some of France`s charming cities with this totally customizable vacation package.
-Visit cosmopolitan Paris (the City of Lights; unrivaled shopping, dining and romance); then, by taking trains between destinations, enjoy the beautiful countryside and visit: Chartres (best known for its spectacular Gothic cathedral; is popular with tourists as a day trip from the capital (1hr) and as a stopping off point on the way down to the Loire Valley); after that, is Le Mans (an ancient town, with Roman walls, beautiful cathedral and very famous as the setting for the 24 Hours of Le Mans, the grueling round-the-clock car race); and Tours (with its gothic cathedral Saint-Gatien, with 12th-century bases and Renaissance tops).
-Finally, catch a last train for one last stay at the famous french capital,
+Enjoy France charming cities with this totally customizable vacation package.
+Visit cosmopolitan Paris (the City of Lights; unrivaled shopping, dining and romance); then, by taking trains between destinations, enjoy the beautiful Chartres (best known for its spectacular Gothic cathedral; is popular with tourists as a day trip from the capital (1hr) and as a stopping off point on the way down to the Loire Valley); after that, is Le Mans (an ancient town, with Roman walls, beautiful cathedral and very famous as the setting for the 24 Hours of Le Mans and Tours (with its gothic cathedral Saint-Gatien, with 12th-century bases and Renaissance tops).
+Catch a last train to, Paris, before returning home.

 Paris is regarded as one of the most dynamic cities in Europe, and for good reason: the city assaults the senses; demanding to be seen, heard, touched, tasted, and smelled.
 Gaze at impressive monuments and savor its gourmet cheeses, chocolates, wines, and seafood.
 Paris is relatively small as capitals go, with many of its major sights and museums within walking distance of each other.
 A world of discovery awaits in every hidden corner and at all the famous sites, there is so much to explore.